-The one constant in life is that change is inevitable.
+The one constant in life is change.
 Big life events such as getting married, having a child (or children) or getting a divorce can have a big impact on your taxes.
-That’s because your exemptions and allowances can changed based on these situations.
+That’s because your exemptions and allowances can change based on these situations.
 The number of allowances you claim when single is different than if you are married.

-If you haven’t updated your information in a while, it’s possible you’re withholding money that you could be using NOW to increase your financial cushion.
-While getting a larger tax refund once a year may be some people’s preference, perhaps you’d like to have bigger paychecks as you go through 2013 to be put toward a high interest savings account rather than gaining no interest with the government.
-You can also use that money immediately as emergency financial situations (like a car repair or job loss) arise instead of waiting until you file your taxes.
+If you haven’t updated your information in a while, it’s possible you’re withholding money that you could be using now to increase your financial cushion.
+While getting a larger tax refund once a year may be some people’s preference, perhaps you’d like to have bigger paychecks as you go through 2013 to be put toward a high-interest savings account rather than gaining no interest with the government.
+You can also use that money immediately in emergency situations (like a car repair or job loss).

 I’d like to hear from you about how you maximize your paychecks and build savings throughout the year.
 Have you adjusted your W-4 at work recently?
 Do you prefer to get more throughout the year or do you prefer getting a lump sum for your tax refund?